temporalio/temporal/docs/worker-versioning.md

 **Note 2:** Worker Versioning is still in [Pre-Release](https://docs.temporal.io/evaluate/release-stages#pre-release) stage and not recommended for production usage.
 Future breaking changes may be made if deemed necessary.
+We love feedback!
+Please reach out in the Temporal Slack or at community.temporal.io with any thoughts.

 ## What is Worker Versioning?
 Worker Versioning simplifies the process of deploying changes to [Worker Programs](https://docs.temporal.io/workers#worker-program).